Upper Blepharoplasty – Upper Eyelid Surgery

 Who is it for?

 The ASPS (American Society of Plastic Surgeons) publishes regular, detailed reports to give us a look at trends and emerging patterns in aesthetic medicine.
-Their 2018 annual plastic surgery statistics report stated that 17.7 million surgical and minimally-invasive procedures were performed in the U.S., which is an ever-increasing number.
+Their 2018 annual plastic surgery statistics report state that 17.7 million surgical and minimally invasive procedures were performed in the U.S., which is an ever-increasing number.

 Canada, with its significantly smaller population, lags behind the U.S. in sheer numbers, but the trends are similar here, and large metropolitan city centres like Toronto see eyelid surgery, nose reshaping, facelifts, breast augmentation, and more increasing as well. (the report, measured at 206,529 procedures, decreased 1 percent since 2017)

 Eyelid surgery is trending in Canada for more than one reason.
 Yes, it’s an excellent, minimally invasive way to erase the look of wrinkles and aged skin from the eye area.
 However, it’s also a sought-after ethnic facial surgery for many patients of Asian descent.
 Asian blepharoplasty, also known as double-fold eyelid surgery, is a top choice for younger patients in their 20s, 30s, and 40s.
 These are often people who don’t need to remove wrinkled or sagging eyelid skin, but they wish to create or define a double fold in the upper eyelids.